-The principal qualifying events in Australia are the Canberra 48 Hour held in March, the Coburg 24 hr held in April, the Sri Chinmoy 24hr and Adelaide 24 hour held in June & July, and the Sunshine Coast BUTTER24 held in September.
+The principal qualifying events in Australia are the Canberra 48 Hour held in March, the Coburg 24 hr held in April, the Southern Sydney 24 Hour and the Butter 24 in June.
 Overseas events may be considered for qualifying.
 Immediately past World Championship events are always valid for qualifying purposes.

 |Details:||The 2018 Asian / Oceania 24 Hour Championships were held in Taipei, Taiwan on 30 November - 1 December 2018.